+Mainly %

-% per annum Mainly % per annum
+% per annum per annum

 Office furniture and equipment 6-33 33

-Solar plants Bioges plants in the Netherlands 5 5
+Solar plants 5 5

 Biogas plants in the Netherlands 8 8

 Leasehold improvements Over the shorter of the lease period or the life of the asset 7

 The estimated useful life of the project licenses of solar plants that are carried at cost is 20-25 years for the Company's subsidiaries.
 The estimated useful life of the project licenses of the Company's Netherlands anaerobic digestion plants that are carried at cost is 13 years.
 The fixed assets residual values, useful lives and methods of depreciation are reviewed at each financial year-end and adjusted if appropriate.